 - Stir in tomato paste, rinsed yellow split peas and dried limes.

-- Stir in diced tomatoes, then reduce heat to low and simmer for 2 hours.
+- Add cinnamon and gooreh into the stew and cook for 10-15 more minutes.
 Stew can be refrigerated 3-4 days before serving after this point.
 Flavor is enhanced the longer it sits.

 - When paper towels are wet after 1 hour, squeeze eggplant dry with paper towels and remove excess salt.

 - Heat large non-stick skillet over medium-high heat and add 2 TBS olive oil.
+Fry eggplants in batches until both sides are browned.
+Add more olive oil as needed.

 - Drain fried eggplants on paper towels to remove excess oil and reserve.